Are You With Us? Become a member

 • Ensure that our community is equipped to engage in sustainability/climate action planning that integrates policies and practices that advance food justice, and transportation equity, uphold civil and human rights in emergency management and facilitate participatory democracy.

-Housing – Andrea Wiley, Chair
+Housing – Vacant

 The Housing Committee studies housing conditions in Charles County.
 The committee receives and seeks to address complaints of discrimination and opposes all restrictive practices whether public or private.
 The committee disseminates information and renders such other assistance which may eliminate discrimination in housing.

-Legal Redress - Vacant
+Legal Redress - Shaakira Gold - Chair

 The Legal Redress Committee is responsible for investigating all cases reported.
 This committee supervises all litigation in which the Unit is